 Veteran's benefits are available to qualified veterans, members of the National Guard or Reserves, and, in some cases, to the sons, daughters, or spouses of deceased or disabled veterans.
-There are a wide variety of veterans programs available through both the federal Veterans Administration and through the State of Wisconsin.
-Contact your local Veterans Administration Office or your campus Student Services Office for details.
+There are a write variety of veterans programs available through both the federal Veterans Administration and through the State of Wisconsin.
+Contact the local Veterans Administration Office or the campus student services office for datails.

-Aid to Families with Dependent Children (AFDC) is available through the state for individuals who have dependent children and who do not have sufficient income to support their children.
+Aid to Families with Dependent Children (AFDC) may be available through the state for individuals who have dependent children and who do not have sufficient income to support their children.
 Contact your county social services office for additional information.

-Vocational Rehabilitation Grants are provided to qualified students by the state Division of Vocational Rehabilitation (DVR).
-To qualify, a student must have a physical, emotional, or learning disability and meet other criteria established by the DVR.
-Contact your local DVR office for additional information.
+Vocational Rehabilitation Grants are provided to qualified students by the state Division of Voca- tional Rehabilitation (DVR).
+To qualify, a student must have a physical, emotional, or learning disability and meet other ontena established by the DVR.
+Contact the local DVR office for additional information.